Henry L. Muldrow: Early life and education

 Muldrow was born in Lowndes County, Mississippi, on February 8, 1837, the sixth child of Simon Connell (1809–1868) and Louisa Adaline (née Cannon; 1798–1853) Muldrow.
 He graduated from the University of Mississippi in 1858.
 The next year he graduated from the law school of the same university; being admitted to the bar and commenced practice in Starkville in the year after.
 He was appointed second lieutenant in Company C, 14th Mississippi Infantry Regiment in 1861; later attaining the rank of lieutenant-colonel in the 11th Mississippi Cavalry Regiment.
 Afterwards he served as the attorney for the sixth judicial district of Mississippi and became a member of the Mississippi House of Representatives in 1875.
 While serving as the attorney for the sixth district, he was a member of the Oktibbeha County Ku Klux Klan den, serving as its "Grand Cyclops".
 As author Michael Newton points out, "Three dens terrorized Oktibbeha County, led (and defended in court when need be) by Henry Muldrow".
-Oktibbeah County voters sent Ku Klux leader Henry Muldrow to the state legislature "as a check upon the ignorant negroes in that body".
+Oktibbeha County voters sent Ku Klux leader Henry Muldrow to the state legislature "as a check upon the ignorant negroes in that body".
 Muldrow won his seat, in part thanks to the intimidation of black voters via threats of violence.
 Muldrow is also noted, among others, for his public oratory which "persuaded most white Democrats that Klansmen were their champions in a life-or-death struggle to preserve southern society".
 From 1876 to 1898 he was a trustee of his alma mater.